rust-cli/rexpect/README.md

 The tests cover most of the aspects and it should run out of the box for rust stable, beta and nightly on both Linux or Mac.

-That said, I don't know of too many people using it yet, so use this with caution.

 ## Design decisions

 - use error handling of [error-chain](https://github.com/brson/error-chain)